CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 A `3DTILES_metadata` extension on a tile object must specify its class (`class`).
 Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.

+Metadata assigned to implicit tiles is stored in a more compact binary form.
+See [Implicit Tiling - Metadata](../3DTILES_implicit_tiling/#metadata).

 > **Example:**
 >
 > ```jsonc